Convex structures of the unit tangent spheres in Teichm{\"u}ller space: Infinitesimal rigidity

 \end{quote}

 As was shown in the proof of \cref{height}, $f_*(|P|)$ has $3g-3$ components.
 Since we assumed that $f_*(|c|)$ is not a simple closed curve, this implies that at least one component of $f_*(|P\setminus c|)$ is a frontier component of the minimal supporting surface of $f_*(|c|)$.
-This means that for any simple closed curve $d$ with $i(d, f_*(c))>0$, we also have $i(d, f_*(P\setminus c))>0$.
+This means that for any measured lamination $d$ with $i(f_*(|d|), f_*(c))>0$, we also have $i(f_*(|d|), f_*(P\setminus c))>0$.
 This contradicts the fact (*), since $f_*$ preserves the nullity of intersection number by \cref{intersection}. \end{proof}